DerekBabb/CyberSecurity/Web_Security/html_css.md

 # Basic HTML & CSS

-TODO:
-- Work on better overview and purpose

 ## Overview
 Students will learn HTML and CSS in order to make a basic web site.
 The knowledge for creating a web page can come from several sources, including prior experience.